 Monitor and Enforcement of Protective Actions

-Enforcement of environmental requirements is accomplished through a sustained and collaborative effort on behalf of the University's EHS, DPS, F&O, and many other department on the Flint and Ann Arbor campuses.
-One of the key programs that guide these activities include, but are not limited to the following:
+Monitoring and Enforcement of environmental requirements on the UM Flint Campus is accomplished through a sustained and collaborative effort on behalf of the University's EHS, DPS, F&O, and other departments on the Flint and Ann Arbor campuses.
+Several University environmental programs exist and administered through UM Flint EHS that provide clear guidelines when performing activities that may have the potential to impcat storm water , surface water, soil, or other environmental conditions. and resources.
+Some of these program include the following:

 - University of Michigan Storm Water Management Program Plan (SWMPP)